zzhangjii/learning-library/templates/redwood-hol/content.md

 One line with code example `HelloWorld.java`.

 1. Ordered list item 1.
 2. Ordered list item 2 with image and link to the text description below.
-The `sample1.txt` file is added to the `files` folder.
+The `sample1.txt` file must be added to the `files` folder.

     ![Image alt text](images/sample1.png "Image title")